describo/crate-builder-component/README.md

     when profiles define grouping.
 -   `resetTabOnEntityChange`: true | false: `(default: true)` : When true, if a layout is applied and the entity changes, the UI will navigate to the about tab.
 If false, that doesn't happen.
+-   `resetTabOnProfileChange`: true | false: `(default: true)` : When true, if a layout is applied and the profile changes, the UI will navigate to the about tab.
+If false, that doesn't happen if there is a matching tab.
+Otherwise it will go back to the about tab.
 -   `showControls`: true | false: `(default: true)` : Show or hide the controls bar.
 Useful if you want to provision those controls in your own application.
 -   `language`: en | hu `(default: en)` : Sets the component's localization to the given language.